Independent Contractor vs Employee: Everything You Need to Know

 Many agencies use what is called an "economic realities test" to properly interpret independent contractors and employees as they apply to the Fair Labor Standards Act (FLSA).
 This test considers how reliant the worker is on the business for which they work.
 If, for example, they gain the lion's share of salary from the business, they may be considered an employee.

 - the degree of control the employer has over the work

 - the level of loss that each party stands to suffer if the relationship dissolves

 - the skills required

 - the permanence of the position

 - similar factors - of these the "right to control" factor is often the most important

 Some employers deliberately misclassify workers to save money — in fact, the DOL estimates that as many as 30 percent of employers engage in this illegal practice.
 It's a serious problem that costs the government (both Federal and state) billions of dollars in tax revenue.

 If you need help with independent contractor vs. employer issues, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.